open-ephys/next-gen-system/Specification.md

 ## FPGA - host interface

-The Open Instruments standard opaquely encapsulates the FPGA/host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.
+The Open Instruments standard opaquely encapsulates the FPGA/host interface so that neither hardware, firmware nor software need to be modified significantly in order to switch between interfaces.
 On the software side, the interface is encapsulated by the Open Instruments API, and on the firmware side by the Host interface IP core.